FelixHenninger/lab.js/docs/meta/teach.rst

 the progress the students made given their very limited exposure to programming prior to the course.

-Still, because the library was built for teaching, we maintain that it provides some unique features that make it particularly suited for use in class relative if pure Javascript experiments are the focus.
+Because the library was built for teaching, we believe that it provides some unique features that make it particularly suited for use in class if pure Javascript experiments are the focus.
 First, it introduces much of Javascript's syntax in a natural way, and exposes users to different data types, variables, collections of data (lists and objects), and object-oriented programming style (rather than some arbitrary declarative syntax).
 It also lends itself to functional programming, using maps to translate lists of stimuli into screen elements, however this should be taught only if the time or prior experience of students permit discussion of these advanced topics.
 While the library exposes users to a wider range of Javascript concepts, it strongly encapsulates and therefore hides browser-specific parts of Javascript, in particular any manipulation of the Document Object Model (DOM).
 This allows the focus to remain on the general concepts used while programming instead of the (verbose) DOM API.

 Generalizability of knowledge
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^